w3c/opentrack-cg/spec/model/overview.md

 ### Venues

 **Places** where events and competitions are held.
-Competitions may take part either in stadia (e.g., track and field events at Helsinki Olympic Stadium) or outside stadia (e.g., cross-country, mountain races, road races, etc.).
+Events may take part either in stadia (e.g., track and field events at Helsinki Olympic Stadium) or outside stadia (e.g., cross-country, mountain races, road races, etc.).

 Venues can be described by the following attributes: